Understanding Your Suspension

 What happens next?

-- If your appeal is approved, you may enroll in Fall 2025 courses and your status will be academic warning.
+- If your appeal is approved, you may enroll in courses for the upcoming semester and your status will be academic warning.
 If you do not return to good standing after your next long semester (fall or spring), you will be placed on academic probation.

-- If your appeal is denied (or you choose not to appeal), you will not be allowed to enroll in courses for Fall 2025.
+- If your appeal is denied (or you choose not to appeal), you will not be allowed to enroll in courses for upcoming semester.
 If you have already registered, your classes will be dropped after the appeal deadline.

-If you wish to return to TXST after Fall 2025, you will need to reapply as a returning student and meet the readmission requirements, which can be found on the Undergraduate Admissions website.
+If you wish to return to TXST after the upcoming semester, you will need to reapply as a returning student and meet the readmission requirements, which can be found on the Undergraduate Admissions website.

 -